-If there are fundamental disagreements between circuit/district moderating committees and the departmental Moderating Committee wishes to amend ratings by circuit/district moderating committees, or if the Head of Department or Executing Authority does not wish to approve recommendations of the Moderating Committee, such issues should be resolved at management level.
+If there are fundamental disagreements between circuit/district moderating committees and the departmental Moderating Committee, or if the departmental Moderating Committee wishes to amend ratings by circuit/district moderating committees, or if the Head of Department or Executing Authority does not wish to approve recommendations of the Moderating Committee, such issues should be resolved at management level.
 If this leads to a change in any individual assessment score, and the employee refuses to accept the change, the employee may follow the formal grievance rules in Education.
 If the above processes ultimately fail to resolve the disagreement or grievance, the employee is entitled to seek redress through other means available in law.